What is OH&S?

 Category 3: A duty holder commits a category 3 offence when they fail to comply with their health and safety duty.

-Note that body corporates are subject to higher penalties and individuals, for example, employees, are subject to lower penalties than persons conducting a business or undertaking (PCBU).
+Penalties include both substantial monetary fines and potential imprisonment, and the maximum monetary penalty amounts are updated annually in accordance with the movement of the Consumer Price Index.
+Bodies corporate are subject to higher penalties and individuals, for example, employees, are subject to lower penalties than persons conducting a business or undertaking (PCBU).
 These are the maximum penalties under the WHS model laws, but the penalties under state and territory WHS laws may differ.

 How can I make sure I am compliant with WHS requirements?

-• An Act, which sets out broad responsibilities, obligations, offences, process and enforcement measures
+- an act, which sets out broad responsibilities, obligations, offences, process and enforcement measures

-• Regulations, which specify the requirements for particular hazards and risks
+- regulations, which specify the requirements for particular hazards and risks

-• Regulating agency (regulator), which is responsible for inspecting workplaces, giving advice, enforcing the laws and issuing penalties for violations
+- regulating agency (regulator), which is responsible for inspecting workplaces, giving advice, enforcing the laws and issuing penalties for violations.